Akamai CloudTest Alternatives:

 Cloud-based load testing for web pages, web apps, APIs, and streaming media.

 |No Additional Downloads/ Add-ons Required|

 |Scripting for Rich Internet Applications|

 |Offers Multiple Load Curve Options|

 If you’ve been searching for an alternative to CloudTest from Akamai, take some time to read about the benefits of LoadView from Dotcom-Monitor.
 LoadView is a flexible, on-demand platform utilized for load testing websites, web-apps, mobile, and APIs – all from a single interface.
 The LoadView platform is entirely cloud-based, so there is no need to create additional cloud accounts or set up separate infrastructure.
 All the tricky parts are managed for you.

-CloudTest from Akamai is a great enterprise level product and offers some of the same features and functionality as LoadView, but there are some significant differences between the two platforms, which we will dive into below, so you have a better understanding as it relates to your specific needs.
+CloudTest from Akamai is a great enterprise level product and offers some of the same features and functionality as LoadView, but we’ll also cover some of the differentiators of each solution, so you have a better understanding as it relates to your specific needs.